dov/givio/README.md

 # Contents

-For the python library see python.
+For the python library see the [python](./python/) directory.
 The main directory contains the c++ code.

 # Example